flammanatla/portfolio/README.md

 # portfolio

-These are list of pet projects I've made during my JavaScript learning journey
+These are list of pet projects I've made during my Dev and Data learning journey